jouva/ttg-cards/README.md

 You may also want to look at:

 - `Shuffleable` for shuffling the cards
-- `CardProvider` for providig cards to the deck
+- `CardProvider` for providing cards to the deck

-**The current implementation doen't let putting cards back into the deck after drawing them.
+**The current implementation doesn't let putting cards back into the deck after drawing them.
 Shuffle resets the deck**